nolanlawson/css-talk-2022/markdown.md

 If you do this, and then you click on the "Recalculate style" or "Recalculate Layout" slice in Dev Tools, then it will show you which CSS rules were invalidated for which elements (in the case of style recalc), or which elements needed layout (in "recalculate layout").
 This can be really invaluable in debugging high invalidation costs!

+For instance, you might use this to find out that you have an expensive animation that you're paying for, even though it's off-screen or otherwise invisible in the DOM.

 ---